 Unlike real estate land trusts, community land trusts and conservation trusts are legal in all 50 states.

-For lots more information about buying a home, investing in real estate and navigating the estate tax, check out the related links on the next page.
+For lots more information about buying a home, investing in real estate and navigating the estate tax, check out the related links below.

 Finance Planning Tips